moudrkat/Minimize_me/README.txt

         Adjust the Start Point: You can specify a starting point for the optimization process.
 The optimizers will begin their search for the minimum from this point.
         Set Maximum Iterations: Control how many iterations the optimizer will perform.
 This setting determines how long the optimization will run.
         Run Optimizers: On the right side of the app, you’ll find toggle buttons for each optimizer (e.g., SGD, Adam).
 Turn on the toggle for the optimizer you want to run
-        Tune Hyperparameters: Under each optimizer’s section, you'll find an expander containing hyperparameters that can be fine-tuned (e.g., learning rate, batch size).
+        Tune Hyperparameters: Under each optimizer’s section, you'll find an expander containing hyperparameters that can be fine-tuned (e.g., learning rate).
 Experiment with different values to observe how they affect the optimizer’s behavior.

     Footer:
         Refer to the Cheatsheet: If you want to recall the update rules or formulas used by each optimizer, you can access a handy cheatsheet at the bottom expander of the app.
 This section provides the relevant formulas for each optimization method.